olincollege/scicomp-p2-moon-water-migration/README.md

 A non-modeling related limitation to my code is that the photodestruction time scale and capture percentages need to be changed within the source file rather than as a variable fed into the simulation.
 That's definitely something I'd like to go back and fix to make the code a bit easier to run.

+This code also has a very high run time when it has a significant number of trials and molecules which is something that I'd like to refactor to cut down in the future.

 ## Sources
 - "Mercury: Full- Disk Radar Images and the Detection and Stability of Ice at the North Pole" by Butler, Muhleman and Slade, 1993
 - "The migration of volatiles on the surfaces of Mercury and the Moon." by Butler 1997